-Dordt College takes student safety very seriously.
+Dordt University takes student safety very seriously.
 To this end, the following policy and procedure has been established to assist in locating students living in Dordt-owned, on-campus housing who, based on the facts and circumstances known to Dordt personnel, Dordt has determined to be missing.

 At the beginning of each academic year, Dordt will inform students residing in on-campus housing that Dordt will notify either a parent or an individual selected by the student not later than 24 hours after the time the student is determined to be missing.
 This will include the following information:

 - Students may identify an individual to be contacted by Dordt should they go missing.
 Students submit this confidential contact information through the registration process.

 - If the student is under 18 years of age, and not an emancipated individual, Dordt is required to notify a custodial parent or guardian not later than 24 hours after the time that the student is determined to be missing.

 - Dordt will notify the appropriate law enforcement agency not later than 24 hours after the time that the student is determined to be missing.